 Increased Taurine Levels

 Typically, taurine can be found in most fit bodies.
 However, adequate amounts have not been discerned in vegan or vegetarian diets.
-States of disease including diabetes, heart failure, kidney failure, or liver failure as well as cancer can all result from taurine deficiency.

 Also, aging bodies are usually unable to produce optimum amounts of taurine, thus emphasizing the significance of supplementation.

 Bottom Line: This nutrient is low-cost and can help with neurologic health, metabolic health and cardiovascular health.

 Let’s face it: less stress is something every individual needs.
 Taurine can assist in such a phenomenon, as it facilitates the GABA neurotransmitter that calms the nervous system, according to a study published by the Journal of Biomedical Science.
 When the levels of GABA are raised, taurine improves stress management, thus shielding you from the spikes of adrenaline and cortisol.

 According to a study published by Amino Acids, your nerves tend to over-respond to stressful situations when taurine is on the lower end of the spectrum.
 A nervous system consistently excited will mean high cortisol all the time, increasing body fat.

 Bottom Line: If losing fat is something you have experienced, you know that your body tends to shed fat more efficiently when it is calm compared to when it is agitated.

 According to Livestrong, meat and seafood naturally contain taurine.
 In most societies, however, the consumed amount is not as high as it could be.
 Taurine is not as abundant in plants.